Drew Barrymore: Early roles and breakthrough as a child actor (1980s)

+Teenage stardom (1990s)

 Barrymore's rebelliousness played itself out on screen and in print.
-She played a poor teenage girl in Poison Ivy, which was a box-office bomb, but was popular on video and cable.
-Her character "Ivy" was ranked at #6 on the list of the top 26 "bad girls" of all time by Entertainment Weekly.
+She played a poor teenage girl in Poison Ivy (1992), which was a box-office bomb, but was popular on video and cable.
+Her character Ivy was ranked at #6 on the list of the top 26 "bad girls" of all time by Entertainment Weekly.
 Barrymore was 17 when she posed nude with her then-fiancé, actor Jamie Walters, for the cover of the July issue of Interview magazine; she also appeared nude in pictures inside the issue.

 In Guncrazy, Barrymore played a teenager who kills her abusive stepfather.
-Variety remarked that she "pulls off impressively" her character, and Barrymore was nominated for the Golden Globe Award for Best Actress in a Miniseries or Television Film.
-She played the younger sister of a murdered ballerina in No Place to Hide and a writer followed by what is apparently her evil twin in Doppelganger.
+Variety remarked that she "pulls [her character] off impressively", and Barrymore was nominated for the Golden Globe Award for Best Actress in a Miniseries or Television Film.
+She played the younger sister of a murdered ballerina in No Place to Hide (1993) and a writer followed by what is apparently her evil twin in Doppelganger.
 Both films were panned by critics and failed to find an audience.
-She appeared in the western film Bad Girls, which follows four former prostitutes on the run following a justifiable homicide and prison escape.
+She appeared in the western film Bad Girls (1994), which follows four former prostitutes on the run following a justifiable homicide and prison escape.
 Roger Ebert, in his review for the film, wrote for Chicago Sun-Times: "What a good idea, to make a Western about four tough women.
 And what a sad movie."

 Barrymore posed nude for the January 1995 issue of Playboy.
 Soon after, her godfather Steven Spielberg gave her a quilt for her 20th birthday with a note that read, "Cover yourself up."
 Enclosed in the quilt were copies of her Playboy pictures which had been altered by Spielberg's art department so that she appeared fully clothed.
 Barrymore later said that she would not let her own child make the same choice she did.

 While appearing on the Late Show with David Letterman, Barrymore climbed onto the desk, flashed her breasts to David Letterman and gave him a kiss on the cheek as a birthday gift.
 She modeled in a series of Guess? jeans ads during this time.
 In the late 1990s, Barrymore re-established her image and continued to be a highly bankable star.